-- 7. Insert a new memory module: - - a.
+- 6. Insert a new memory module: - CAUTION: To prevent damage to the memory module, hold the memory module by the edges only.
+Do not touch the components on the memory module. - a.
 Align the notched edge (1) of the memory module with the tab in the memory module slot. - b.
-With the memory module at a 45-degree angle from the surface of the memory module compartment, press the module (2) into the memory module slot until it is seated.

-- c.
-Gently press the memory module (3) down, applying pressure to both the left and right edges of the memory module, until the retention clips snap into place. - CAUTION: To prevent damage to the memory module, be sure that you do not bend the memory module.
+With the memory module at a 45-degree angle from the surface of the memory module compartment, press the module (2) into the memory module slot until it is seated. - c.
+Gently press the memory module (3) down, applying pressure to both the left and right edges of the memory module, until the retention clips snap into place.